anmolthakur74/SpeakAble/README.md

-# Problem Statement 7: Real-Time Sign Language Recognition

 ## Project Name: SpeakAble

-**SpeakAble** is an AI-powered real-time communication system designed to bridge the gap between individuals who are deaf, mute, or blind.
-It combines gesture recognition, speech-to-text, and text-to-speech to enable inclusive, accessible conversations.
+**SpeakAble** is an AI-driven real-time communication system that bridges the gap for people with sensory impairments, including visual, hearing, and speech impairments.
+It uses gesture recognition, speech-to-text, and text-to-speech to enable inclusive, accessible conversations.

 ---